ComputeCanada/DC-shell_automation/README.md

 ###GNU-Linux
 ---
-GNU-Linux, even versions with Graphical User Interfaces, is built on/around a shell environment so you will have one installed by default.
+GNU-Linux, even versions with Graphical User Interfaces (GUIs), is built on/around a shell environment so you will have one installed by default.
 There are many variants of GNU-Linux so describing how to get to the shell is unlikely to be of much help.
 Fortunately, most GNU-Linux users usually come to the workshop knowing how to access the shell on their system.
 If this is not the case then just let someone who is part of the workshop know and they'll help you out.

 Note that it is possible that your shell isn't BASH.
 In somecases this won't matter and you can likely follow along since most of the commands we will look at today will be interchangeable across shells.
 If this proves challenging then you can likely switch to BASH by typing `$ bash` at the command prompt (we'll explain this next).
 If you are unsure what shell you have you can type `$ echo $0` and you should see `-bash` as the result if you are using BASH.